mox17/visual-reqm2-electron/doc/VQL.md

 ### Technology behind VQL

-VQL is a small language with a formal grammar, a generated parser and an interpreter executing searches based on the resulting abstract syntax tree.
+VQL is a small language with a formal grammar, a generated parser and an interpreter executing searches based on the abstract syntax tree of the entered search term.

 ## Simple selection

-A simple selection is to enter the `<id>` of the specobject in the **Selection criteria**
+A simple selection is to enter the `<id>` of the specobject in the **Selection criteria** Notice that just one (1) node is selected.
+This is shown in the doctype table.

 ![image](selection-criteria-id-1.png)

 It is also possible to select by simply entering words that occur in the relevant specobjects.
-In below example the word `Meadow` occurs in one speobject, so `meadow` can be used as a search term.
+In below example the word `Meadow` occurs in two speobjects.

 ![image](selection-criteria-word-1.png)